 One of the biggest deterrents to a person who feels they are owed compensation or they have a particular dispute to resolve, is the idea of high County Court fees.
 The legal system has a perception among some people of being a high cost venture, but the reality is that the relative steepness of the County Court fees is dependent on the nature of the case that is being presented.

-A person who is initiating a County Court proceeding, preferably after seeking out legal advice form a solicitor, is eligible for the payment of County Court fees as soon as the first document has been submitted, or the first steps of the proceedings are undertaken.
+A person who is initiating a County Court proceeding, preferably after seeking out legal advice from a solicitor, is eligible for the payment of County Court fees as soon as the first document has been submitted, or the first steps of the proceedings are undertaken.

 As we live in the 21st Century, there will be a large array of payment methods available that can be utilised to pay court fees.
 The most popular methods are online transactions and the use of debit or credit cards, but a person may use postal orders, cheques or cash to make the payment.

 County Court fees